 (b) Validate the test ESI IDs and associated zip codes from the TDSP.

-4.1.2 During Technical Certification Testing (occurs during Business Hours on a Retail Business Day)
+4.1.2 During Technical Qualification Testing (occurs during Business Hours on a Retail Business Day)

 (1) During testing, CRs shall:

 (a) Establish technical connectivity with ERCOT and TDSP trading partners.
 Connectivity schedules are arranged by the dates stated in the Approved Test Flight Schedule located on the ERCOT website;